 My introduction to southern Africa began with a journalistic ‘jolly’ to Zimbabwe in 1988 to cover an air rally, during which I was transported in a scary little light aircraft around just a few of the many delights the country had to offer.
 Countless visits later, and despite long forays into all the neighbouring countries, Zimbabwe and its people became my firm favourite.

-Having left the world of work and indulged in several years of extensive African travel, I felt the urge to start using my brain again.
+Having left the world of formal work and indulged in several years of extensive African travel, I felt the urge to start using my brain again.
 Then, during a trip to northern Mozambique, my friends and I found ourselves in places that weren’t mentioned in the guidebooks so I seized the chance, made copious notes and sent them off to Hilary Bradt.
 An invitation to write this book followed, so the next three years were spent in almost constant touring of the country and having my eyes opened to yet more fascinating and wonderful aspects of Zimbabwe and its people.
 The logistics at that time were challenging to say the least and I was humbled to benefit from the Zimbabwean people’s great generosity and their ability to ‘make a plan’ when times get tough.

-The country still has its problems although much has changed for the better since the first edition was published.
+The country still has its problems although much has changed since the first edition was published.
 From the visitor’s point of view, the biggest problem is that there’s way too much to see and do in one short visit.
 By all means see the main tourist spots, but do try and explore off the beaten track too.
 Your efforts will be rewarded tenfold.